OSGeo/gdal/gdal/doc/source/development/rfc/rfc31_ogr_64.rst

 -  WFS: Integer64, Integer64List and 64 bit FID supported in read/write.
    GetFeatureCount() modified to return 64 bit values.
 -  CartoDB: Integer64 supported on creation.
-On read returned as Real (CartoDB only advertizes a 'Number' type).
+On read returned as Real (CartoDB only advertises a 'Number' type).
 GetFeatureCount() modified to return 64 bit values.
 -  XLSX: Integer64 supported in read/write.
 -  ODS: Integer64 supported in read/write.